 Consider using bleach to be even closer to your light natural hue.
 We suggest doing this with a professional stylist in a salon instead of trying it at home.

 If your hair color was extremely light before dyeing, you would need more time to reach the goal.
 And even then, you will need to take good care of your hair to reduce bleach damage.

-The first method you can try to go back to your natural hair shade is growing your hair out.
+Growing your hair out is usually the first method that comes to mind for most women.
 This easy and low-maintenance method can be excellent, but only if you do it correctly.